afabor/CI-Milestone/README.md

 If this were a real business, it would likely be a preview of what had already been posted on social media sites, Instagram in particular, in order to draw users into following our other pages and keeping up to date with us.

+I would have also liked to have added a button that can toggle between light and dark mode.
+This is a skill set that I have yet to acquire, but I greatly appreciate it on websites as it generally makes viewing a website more bearable.
+Especially on a brighter screened desktop.

 # Technologies Used

 This project was created using Bootstrap and was styled with some custon CSS.